 Choosing the Right Technique for Your Patients

 The choice of breast reduction technique will depend on several factors, including the size and shape of the breasts, the amount of tissue to be removed, and the patient’s individual goals and preferences.
-It is important to discuss the different techniques with your patients and to help them choose the one that is best suited for their individual needs and goals.
+Dr Mohamed Ashraf will explain the pros and cons of the technique suitable for your case

 Recovery After Breast Reduction Surgery